-Any given course may only be used to satisfy one of the competency areas even if it is listed under more than one.
+Any given course may only be used to satisfy one of the competency areas even if it is listed

 Students planning to transfer to a 4-year school should plan to complete MAT\H167 Principles of Statistics or MAT\H172 College Algebra.
 Placement is required.
-Students need to contact the program coordinator or the Liberal Arts and Behavioral/Social Sciences Division early in the semester prior to taking the course.
+Students need to contact the program coordinator or the Liberal Arts and Behavioral/Social Sciences Division early in